 EuroCert Sp. z o.o., ul.
-Puławska 474, 02-884 Warszawa is a personal data controller for the subscriber, within the meaning of Article 7 (4) of the Personal Data Protection Act and it is liable for the protection of personal date and other confidential information entrusted to it.
+Puławska 474, 02-884 Warszawa is a personal data controller for the subscriber, within the meaning of the Personal Data Protection Act and it is liable for the protection of personal date and other confidential information entrusted to it.